-- Strategic benefits of owning our subsidiaries, including Clean Energy Compression, Clean Energy Renewables ("Renewables") (which manages our RNG business) and NG Advantage, LLC ("NG Advantage") (which manages our "virtual natural gas pipeline" business); - General political, regulatory, economic and market conditions, including the impact of general uncertainty regarding the U.S. regulatory and economic environment as a result of the recent U.S. presidential election; - Our need for and access to additional capital to fund the growth of our business or repay our debt, through selling assets or pursuing debt or equity financing; and - Our expectations regarding our cash balances and other operating and financial results, including, among other things, projected capital expenditures, project development costs and other funding requirements.
+- Strategic benefits of owning our subsidiaries, including Clean Energy Compression, Clean Energy Renewables ("Renewables") (which manages our RNG business) and NG Advantage, LLC ("NG Advantage") (which manages our "virtual natural gas pipeline" business); - General political, regulatory, economic and market conditions, including the impact of general uncertainty regarding the U.S. regulatory and economic environment as a result of the recent U.S. presidential election; - · Our need for and access to additional capital to fund the growth of our business or repay our debt, through selling assets or pursuing debt or equity financing; and - Our expectations regarding our cash balances and other operating and financial results, including, among other things, projected capital expenditures, project development costs and other funding requirements.

 The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
-Although the forward-looking statements in this report reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements.
+Although the forward-looking statements in this report reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by these forward-looking statements.
 Factors that might cause or contribute to such differences include, among others, those discussed below under Item 1A.
 Risk Factors.
 As a result of these and other potential risk factors, the forward-looking statements in this report may not prove to be accurate.
-All forward-looking statements for any reason, including to conform these statements to actual results or to changes in our expectations.
+All forward-looking statements in this report are made only as of the date of this document and, except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason, including to conform these statements to actual results or to changes in our expectations.
 You should, however, review the factors and risks we describe in the reports we will file from time to time with the Securities and Exchange Commission after the date we file this report.

 Unless the context indicates otherwise, all references to "Clean Energy," the "Company," "we," "us," or "our" in this report refer to Clean Energy Fuels Corp., together with its majority and wholly owned subsidiaries.
-Although we do not use the "TM" symbol in each instance in which one of our common law trademarks appears in this report, we own unregistered trademark rights to Redeem TM, NGV Easy Bay TM, Clean Energy TM, Clean Energy Renewables TM, Clean Energy Compression TM and Clean Energy Cryogenics TM.
+Although we do not use the "TM" symbol in each instance in which one of our common law trademarks appears in this report, we own unregistered trademark rights to RedeemTM, NGV Easy BayTM, Clean Energy RenewablesTM, Clean Energy CompressionTM and Clean Energy CryogenicsTM.